 I live in a fairly small home that’s 1900 square feet.
-I mentioned yesterday, I have a three car garage.
+I have mentioned before, I have a three car garage.
 Here’s the deal, there is no way you could get two normal size cars in the double garage.
 The third stall we store our emergency prep items.
 I live in Southern Utah where the temperatures get up to 120 degrees sometimes in the summer.
-All my food storage is stored inside my house.
+All my food storage is stored in my house.

 - Dimensions of the WaterBricks (3.5-gallons) 9″ X 18″ X 6″ WaterBrick 1833-0001 Stackable Water and Food Storage Container, 3.5 gal of Liquid, 27 lb of Dry Food Products, Blue